onqtam/headjack/docs/why/7_REPUTATION.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: PageRank 2.0
 ██████████████████████████████████████████████████████████████████

+Run PageRank on the data => EventRank!

+PageRank is the wisdom of crowds
+PageRank is a republic - not a perfect democracy.
+(Todo: what is a republic) - pages have different influence on other pages

+PageRank for accountable and competent individuals is the human alignment problem

+Define arbitrary status models - different pagerank algorithms for identities, concepts & events! the results of one page ranking model can be fed into another - layering/wiring complex models Google's page rank algorithm simply counts the number of inbound links to a page.
+It's surely evolved to include other heuristics and some notion of reputation, but pales in comparison to the ranking flexibility and power of an open-ended system built around identity and reputation.

+multi-pagerank
+poly/multi

+status for page rank could have decay

+this is not page rank - this is entity rank

 > "I have this sence that there's just going to be a new startup that's going to basically be the page rank inventor which will become the new tech giant." - [Lex Fridman](https://youtu.be/-hxeDjAxvJ8?t=2249)